 When Do Nightmares Occur?

-Sleep is divided into two stages: rapid eye movement (REM) and nonrapid eye movement (non-REM).
+Sleep is divided into two types: rapid eye movement (REM) and non-rapid eye movement (non-REM).
 REM and non-REM sleep alternate in 90- to 100-minute cycles.
 Most dreaming occurs during REM sleep.
 Nightmares usually occur in the middle of the night or early morning, when REM sleep and dreaming are more common.